Skip to main content

 Conclusion

-Extended reality technologies evolve rapidly shifting from niche to mainstream use.
+Extended reality technologies evolve rapidly, shifting from niche to mainstream use.
 We already see them conquering domains beyond entertainment and gaming.
-Within healthcare, automotive, advertising, education and retail, VR, AR, MR are applied to enhance experiences, engage customers and lower the risks associated with real-world trials.
+Within healthcare, automotive, advertising, education, and retail, VR, AR, and MR are applied to enhance customer experience and lower the risks associated with real-world trials.
 The best action for businesses is to see where these can impact their own workings and let the testing commence.

 Contact Us